Is a mens title really worth seven times more?

 The DFB did the same in 1955.
 Women continued to play soccer, but they were not welcome back in the major league system until the 1970s.
 More decades would pass before the major associations developed a serious interest in women’s soccer.

 And even in the present, some respond only to public pressure.
 Top clubs like Borussia Dortmund and FC Schalke 04 have only recently established a department for girls and women.
 It will take a long time for their teams to advance from the lowest division through all the leagues to the European top.
 Other clubs, such as VfB Stuttgart and Mainz 05, are forming partnerships with successful women’s clubs in their regions.
 Still others, like Hertha BSC, are holding back.
 This is in contrast to 1.
-FC Union, which was one of the first clubs in the GDR to have a women’s department.
+FC Union, which was one of the clubs in the GDR to have a women’s department.
 However, Union is not one of the showcase clubs for girls and women.

 Promotion of women as a condition for a Bundesliga license?